 Responsive web design enables websites to automatically adjust to any screen size and device-type, ensuring the best user experience.
-They are built using code, plugins, or drag-and-drop site builders.
-As web browsing from mobile devices accounts for half of all website visits worldwide, it’s critical that small businesses create responsive websites that keep users engaged.
+They are built using code, but you can also get a responsive web design without any code by using a plugin, or a drag-and-drop site builder.
+As web browsing from mobile devices accounts for half of all website visits worldwide, it’s critical that small businesses create responsive websites that keep users engaged, leading to more time on page, conversions, and sales.

 How Responsive Web Design Works